-Note: To display the logged events, open the Diagnostics > Report > Audit Trail dialog or the Diagnostics > Report > System Log dialog.
+To display the logged events, open the Diagnostics > Report > Audit Trail dialog or the Diagnostics > Report > System Log dialog.

 - □ Open the Diagnostics > Syslog dialog. - \Box To add a table row, click the $\overset{\blacksquare}{+}$ button. - □ In the IP address column, enter the IP address or Hostname of the syslog server.
-You can specify a valid IPv4 or IPv6 address for the syslog server. - □ In the Destination UDP port column, specify the TCP or UDP port on which the syslog server expects the log entries. - □ In the Min. severity column, specify the minimum severity level that an event requires for the device to send a log entry to this syslog server. - □ Mark the checkbox in the Active column. - □ To enable the function, select the 0n radio button in the Operation frame. - \Box Apply the settings temporarily.
+You can specify a valid IPv4 or IPv6 address for the syslog server. - □ In the Destination UDP port column, specify the TCP or UDP port on which the syslog server expects the log entries. - □ In the Min. severity column, specify the minimum severity level that an event requires for the device to send a log entry to this syslog server. - ☐ Mark the checkbox in the Active column. - Enable the Syslog function.
+Select the On radio button in the Operation frame. - \Box Apply the settings temporarily.
 To do this, click the \checkmark button.